-Townsville's street circuit has been a fixture on the V8 Supercars calendar since 2009, quickly becoming one of the favourite events for drivers and teams alike.
+Townsville's street circuit (sometimes known as the Reid Park Street Circuit) has been a fixture on the V8 Supercars calendar since 2009, quickly becoming one of the favourite events for drivers and teams alike.

 Australia's premier racing category had been looking for new venues in urban population centres for a number of years, exploring a number of possibilities before Townsville emerged as a possibility.
 With the support of the state and local governments, the AUS $29.58 million development has permanent pit and paddock facilities built within Reid Park, in a setup similar to Melbourne's Albert Park.
 When not being used for the once-a-year V8 Supercars event, the redeveloped precinct provides residents and visitors with lots of open spaces to get together, as well as opportunities for recreation activities such as picnics, cycling and walking.